UPDATE: Cal NORML testified at a hearing on cannabis and employment rights in the CA Senate Labor Committee on November 9, 2019.

-Fourteen states have made it illegal for an employer to not hire or to discriminate against either a job applicant or employee who uses medical marijuana, under certain conditions.
+Sixteen states plus Washington, DC have made it illegal for an employer to not hire or to discriminate against either a job applicant or employee who uses medical marijuana, under certain conditions.
 Some also protect tenants’ rights, parental rights, and others.

 Those states are:

 The rights of Massachusetts medical patients were recently upheld in court, as were those of patients in Rhode Island and Connecticut.
 Read more.

 In 2019, two more court decisions upheld employee rights:

 - New Jersey: Wild v.
 Carriage Funeral Holdings LLC – Employers may not discriminate against patients who consume medical cannabis while away from the job

 - Arizona: Whitmire v.
 Walmart Stores Incorporated – An employee may not be terminated solely for testing positive for carboxy-THC

 A bill introduced in the Florida legislature for their 2020 session would make that state the 17th to protect medical marijuana users’ employment rights.

 Washington, DC City Council approved workplace protections for medical cannabis patients on 9/5/2019; Congress must approve the measure before it becomes law.
 DC’s mayor issued an order protecting employees summarized here.
 Read the full DC mayorial order.